vongola12324/Code-Blocks-Traditional-Chinese/README.md

 Crowdin and Transifex don't have free plan, I do not have enough budget to use those platform.
 Also, this translation have more than 9000 strings, I will have to pay at least 79 dollars per month.It's over my budget.
 Launchpad?
 Well, the older version of this translation seems that it have not been maintained for a long time, and the platform is not good for translation, so I decided to use github as translation platform.
-Of course, There might having a better place, so if you found it, please tell me about it, thanks.
+Of course, There might having a better platform to translation.If you found one, please tell me about it, thanks.

 ## License
 It's free to use under the license of Code::Blocks.